 Secure FOTA – secure tunnel

 Secure FOTA is a service developed by L4B which implements the FOTA system combined with security features.
-FOTA, despite serving an obvious need, also poses a risk for a system.
-If one can pose as a server and inject a firmware update that neutralizes the system security features, they can gain complete system access.
+Despite serving an obvious need, FOTA also poses a risk for a system.
+If one can pose as a server and inject a firmware update that neutralizes the system’s security features, they can gain complete system access.
 Sensitive systems cannot afford this risk.

 For this reason, we developed the sFOTA system to handle this threat and added certain security features to make this type of hack almost impossible.
 The system can be implemented on almost all FOTA supporting systems and hardware layouts.